A pioneer Read more [...]

 A pioneering female doctor and educator of female physicians.

-Born to Polish immigrant parents in Berlin.
+Zakrzewska was born to Polish immigrant parents in Berlin, Germany.
 She was an extraordinarily brilliant child, and after leaving school at 13, she accompanied her mother to treat patients and learn to be a midwife.
 After repeating rejections, she enrolled in the school for midwives at the Charité Hospital in Berlin.
 She graduated at 22 years old and was nominated to the chief midwife with the rank as a college professor, the first woman to hold the position.

 More Interesting Anecdotes:

 - She was a supporter of women’s suffrage and abolition.

 - She pioneered the movement that opened the nursing profession to black women.

 - She was a founding member of the New England Woman’s Club.

 - The New England Hospital for Women and Children was a leader in preventing contagious fevers and reducing childbed fever deaths.